 Apps, websites and social networks make it easy for people to connect, whether they’re LGBT or not, but for LGBT young people they’re particularly useful.
-96 per cent of LGBT young people say the internet has helped them understand more about their sexual orientation and/or gender identity, and 93 per cent say they found the advice and support they needed through the internet (Stonewall, Staying Safe Online, 2012).
+Research states that nine in ten LGBT young people (90 per cent) say they can be themselves online, and nearly all LGBT young people (95 per cent) say the internet has helped them find positive role models (Staying Safe Online, 2020).

 Do you feel less shy online than in real life?

 Most people do.
 You can feel like you’ve made a connection with someone really quickly and that you know someone very well.
 This makes it easier to talk about more private things, like love and sex, and share things you might not have told anybody else about, like your gender identity or your sexual orientation.

 Lots of people like to chat online and it’s really common for people to meet girlfriends, boyfriends or other romantic partners online, too.
 One in three married couples meet for the first time online.
 And LGBT couples are even more likely to have started their relationship online.

 Look out for the fakers